QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 ..
 1 ≤ 2 ≤ 3

 ..
-In many languages you can use integers or other values when testing conditions but Julia more rigorously enforces booleans
+In many languages you can use integers or other values when testing conditions but Julia more rigorously enforces booleans.
 ..
 This looked a little odd when reading
 .. .. code-block:: julia
 ..     :class: no-execute